 To summarize my divergence:

-• On both a Ubuntu VM and with this Pop!_OS install, I had trouble using apt install to get the NVIDIA CUDA Toolkit.
+does not exist, so I skipped that removal step. - On both a Ubuntu VM and with this Pop!_OS install, I had trouble using apt install to get the NVIDIA CUDA Toolkit.
 Specifically I was getting the following error:

 Reading package lists...
 Done